TimeTagger classes

 Parameters:

-• channel (int) – Channel number
+• channel – The channel number.

-• delay (int) – Delay time in picoseconds
+• time – Delay time in picoseconds.

 Returns the value of the delay applied on the client-side in picoseconds for the specified channel.